 In the Strategy & Business article The Agility Factor, authors make a case that agile organizations are more profitable.
-They explore this concept to present how the agility helps the organizations to respond faster to the changing environments – internal or external through the flexibility in the system.
-Agility can also be interpreted as ability to innovate as and when the opportunity presents itself, it means the flexibility in the systems, processes and more importantly the culture of the organization to be able to re-invent or re-adjust itself to tap on new opportunities or respond to new threats in the market.
+They explore this concept to present how agility helps organizations to respond faster to the changing environments – internal or external through the flexibility in the system.
+Agility can also be interpreted as the ability to innovate as and when the opportunity presents itself, it means the flexibility in the systems, processes, and more importantly the culture of the organization to be able to re-invent or re-adjust itself to tap on new opportunities or respond to new threats in the market.

 Authors give 4 primary components of being agile:

 - Dynamic Strategy i.e. a strategy that is not rigid and can be changed on the go as required.
-There is also a component of strategy being transparent to all employees, that helps it in being flexible, as people know what it is and why it needs to be changed.
+There is also a component of the strategy being transparent to all employees, that helps it in being flexible, as people know what it is and why it needs to be changed.